O2X was founded by three Navy SEALs with a shared desire to serve others.

 Dr. Maria Urso is an O2X Nutrition Specialist.
 Dr. Urso is a scientific advocate for optimal health and nutrition.
 She followed her passion for science and health and obtained her PhD in human physiology from the University of Massachusetts, Amherst.
 While that degree led her to a career as a scientist, first as an Active Duty soldier in the Army, then in Medical Affairs for industry, she continues to follow her passion for health and nutrition by serving as an advocate and educator.
 Her philosophy is that nutrition and fitness should be for life, not a single event (or outfit).
 To do this, we need to follow scientifically-sound and sustainable practices, not the latest story or fad from the media.
 Maria uses her education in biochemistry, physiology and nutrition, as well as personal experiences with competitive running to develop nutrition and exercise plans that make sense and allow her ‘students’ to eat and train for life.
 She understands that this is an ever-changing field, and staying on top of the latest research is critical.
 She has published over 30 papers in scientific journals and several book chapters, but she is most comfortable when using her scientific background to write or speak about nutrition and fitness practices.
 In her free time, Maria loves to run, swim, hike, adventure travel, and read.

 Adrian Wright-FitzGerald is an O2X Injury Prevention and On-Site Specialist with Boston Fire Department.
+Adrian completed her Doctor of Athletic Training from A.T.
+Still University in May 2020.
 She received her Bachelors of Science in Athletic Training from Duquesne University in 2009 where she was a member of Duquesne’s NCAA Division I rowing team.
 She received her Masters of Science in Anatomy and Physiology from Boston University in 2011, and has lived in Boston for over 10 years.
 She has experience working clinically as an athletic trainer at Bentley University, as well as teaching as a faculty member at Boston University in the Sargent College Physical Therapy and Athletic Training Department.
 Adrian is in the process of completing her Doctorate in Athletic Training degree while operating as a full time O2X Human Performance Specialist with the Boston Fire Department.
 Over the past ten years, Adrian has worked as a licensed health care professional, providing emergency management, injury evaluation, treatment, and rehabilitation for countless injuries encompassing almost every part of the body.
 Adrian has a strong passion for injury prevention, health and wellness promotion and education, and performance enhancement.
 Adrian is most proud of her service providing medical care at the finish line of the Boston Marathon every year.
 An avid runner herself, Adrian has completed five marathons and is still chasing down the ever-elusive Boston Marathon qualifying time.
 She competed in Haymakers for Hope in 2017, fighting in an amateur boxing match at the House of Blues while raising money for cancer research at the Dana Farber Cancer Institute.

 Maria Trozzi, M.Ed., is an O2X Resilience Specialist.
 She is an assistant professor of pediatrics at Boston University School of Medicine, Director of the nationally renowned Good Grief Program at Boston Medical Center, a consultant to the Child Development Unit at Children’s Hospital and an author.
 Her credentials and expertise have established her as one of the foremost experts on child and family bereavement in the country.
 Most recently, at the request of the Pentagon, she has been hired as the special resilience consultant to the Naval Special Warfare Development Group.
 She has provided consultation at Littleton, Colorado, at Ground Zero in the aftermath of 9/11 and in Grenada following Hurricane Ivan.
 Since 1991, she has lectured nationally to professional audiences in every major city with Dr. T. Berry Brazelton as a regular faculty member of the National Seminar Series.
 For nearly 20 years, as Director of the Good Grief Program, her training for educators and health professionals focuses on promoting resilience in the face of loss via strategies that strengthen coping skills for families, institutions and communities.
 Immediately following 9/11, Trozzi’s principal work expanded to care for the loved ones and their families of the victims of the two planes that had emanated from Boston.
 Trozzi’s interest in bereavement expands to the grief families experience when a child is diagnosed with a disability: the grief that keeps on giving.
 Her research is focused on identifying grief touch points – predictable times in a disabled child’s development when parents’ grief is exacerbated.
 Trozzi’s model for professionals and parents has taken this grief ‘out of the closet’ for both affected families and clinicians that treat them.
 She is a frequent contributor to both print and electronic media.
 She has appeared with Dr. Brazelton as co-host of his national television show “What Every Baby Knows” multiple times as well as several national news programs including “Larry King Live”, Early Show, CNN, NBC, ABC.
 Her first book, Talking With Children About Loss, was published by Putnam-Penguin and continues to be an essential reference for parents and professionals.
 She has authored several chapters in pediatric and academic textbooks.
 She is the parent of two adult daughters and lives in Boston and West Yarmouth.
 She maintains a private practice dedicated to issues of loss and provides consultation to families facing stressful life events.